johngoddard/ObjectLearning/README.md

 ### K-means Clustering

-The `runKClustering` function also starts off by extracting the model parameters from the array of objects,normalizing them, and storing them in a matrix `X`.
+The `runKClustering` function also starts off by extracting the model parameters from the array of objects, normalizing them, and storing them in a matrix `X`.
 K-means clustering is an unsupervised learning model, so there is no target parameter.

 `centroids` are initialized to start at the location of random points in the data set `X`